ktorio/ktor-documentation/topics/openapi-spec-generation.md

 ## Configure the OpenAPI compiler extension

-The OpenAPI compiler extension controls how routing metadata is collected and generated at compile time.
+The OpenAPI compiler extension controls how routing metadata is collected at compile time.
 It does not define the final OpenAPI document itself.

+During compilation, the plugin generates Kotlin code that uses the OpenAPI runtime API to register metadata derived from routing declarations, code patterns, and comments.

-General OpenAPI information—such as the API title, version, servers, security schemes, and detailed schemas—is supplied at runtime [when the specification is generated](#generate-and-serve-the-specification).
+General OpenAPI information — such as the API title, version, servers, security schemes, and detailed schemas — is supplied at runtime [when the specification is generated](#generate-and-serve-the-specification).

 To configure the compiler plugin extension, use the `openApi` block inside the `ktor` extension in your